ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ~~~~~~~~~~
 {: #figure-aggre-structure title="Single-Time Aggregation Packet"}

 {{figure-aggre-structure}} shows a Single-Time Aggregation Packet (STAP), which can be used to transmit multiple MIHS units that correspond to the same timestamp.
 For example, if two frequencies are used for the same content, they can be transmitted at once in a STAP.
 Multiple spatial units can also be sent together in a STAP, since this type of haptics data is time independent.
+The default sizes of the MIHS unit length field is 16 bits.
 The value of the UT field of the payload header is 5.

 ~~~~~~~~~~
     0                   1                   2                   3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
     |                          RTP Header                           |
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+